zaphosting/docs/docs/dedicated-linux-plex.md

 ---
 id: dedicated-linux-plex
-title: "Dedicated Server: Setup Plex on Linux"
+title: "Setup Plex on Linux"
 description: "Discover how to manage and stream your personal media library seamlessly with Plex for easy access across devices → Learn more now"
 sidebar_label: Install Plex
 services:
+  - vserver
   - dedicated
 ---